 Certain administrative infractions may also qualify, such as:

-- Failure to File Business-Related Reports on Time: Late filing of annual returns with regulatory bodies like ACRA may attract composition fines.
+- Failure to File Business-Related Reports on Time: Late filing of annual returns with regulatory bodies such as ACRA may incur composition fines.

 - Unlicensed Activities: Minor breaches, such as operating a business without the required permits, may be compounded at the agency’s discretion.